 എന്ത് മനോഹരമായ നടക്കാത്ത സ്വപ്നം!

 Quality transport options are the hallmark of any developed society.
-And if Kerala and India are to join that league, complete restructuring of our transportation sector is indispensable, like all of today's rickety buses being made to disappear.
+And if Kerala and India are to join that league, complete restructuring of our transportation sector is indispensable, like all of today’s rickety buses being made to disappear.
 But who is interested in all that when there are scams to be run, people to be ripped off and money to be made?
-If a two-bit hack like me can suggest all these things to inject new life into Kerala's beloved red buses, who are people kidding when they say that "they" don't know how to run things?
-Of course they do.
-"They" are smarter than all of us, otherwise "they" wouldn't have been where they are.
-In the end, the powers that are do not really want KSRTC to survive, because there is a lot at stake for many people if KSRTC continues to run.
-Hoping for a brighter future for KSRTC, Kerala and India.
+If a two-bit hack like me can suggest all these things to inject new life into Kerala’s beloved red buses, who are people kidding when they say that “they” don’t know how to run things?
+Of course, they do.
+“They” are smarter than all of us, otherwise “they” wouldn’t have been where they are.
+In the end, the powers that do not really want KSRTC to survive because there is a lot at stake for many people if KSRTC continues to run.
+Hoping for a brighter future for KSRTC, Kerala, and India.